Macclesfield railway station: History

 On 7 November 1960, British Railways closed Macclesfield Hibel Road.
 Macclesfield Central was vastly remodelled and is now called simply Macclesfield station.
-As with other stations on the West Coast Main Line, Macclesfield station was rebuilt in the Brutalist style of architecture - the beauty of the building was perceived to be its very functionality, and its design follows the Modernist approach.
+As with many other stations on the West Coast Main Line, it was rebuilt in the Brutalist style of architecture; the beauty of the building was perceived to be its very functionality and its design follows the Modernist approach.

-The station won the "Best Kept Station in Cheshire Award" for 2007, but was reported in summer 2011 to be "distinctly shabby", with peeling paintwork.
+The station won the "Best Kept Station in Cheshire Award" for 2007 but, in summer 2011, it was reported to be "distinctly shabby", with peeling paintwork.

-There are three platforms but only two are in regular use, the up platform for services to Manchester and the down platform to Stoke-on-Trent and Birmingham.
-Platform 3 sees a small number of services.
-Evidence of a fourth platform can be seen, on which a Network Rail building now exists.